Middlesex Militia: 1757 Reforms

 (the 'old fiddlestick' was Newcastle, who was also powerful in Sussex).

-Newcastle held meetings in 1758 and 1759 but insufficient numbers of qualified persons put themselves forward for commissions in the Middlesex Militia, and he suspended the execution of the Act in the county in both years.London Gazette, 12 May 1759.
+Newcastle held meetings in 1758 and 1759 but insufficient numbers of qualified persons put themselves forward for commissions in the Middlesex Militia, and he suspended the execution of the Act in the county in both years.
 However, opinion in the county shifted and the deputy lieutenants and MPs applied to Parliament to revoke the suspension, forcing Newcastle to act.
 Finally, in July 1760, the lieutenancy began forming the militiamen of Middlesex into regiments and appointing officers.
 There were again three regiments (Eastern, Western and Westminster) and arms and accoutrements were supplied from the Tower of London on 7 and 12 August when the county had secured 60 per cent of its quota of recruits.
 However, by then the war was going in Britain's favour and the threat of invasion had lifted: no further militia were required, and the Middlesex regiments were not actually embodied before the war ended in 1762.
-Parliament did however provide the money to continue training the militia in peacetime (two periods of 14 days or one period of 28 days each year).Western, pp. 189–94.
+Parliament did however provide the money to continue training the militia in peacetime (two periods of 14 days or one period of 28 days each year).